This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Compression stockings or sleeves help blood move through your veins toward your heart.

 The DVT can break into smaller pieces.
 Each piece is called an embolus.
-The embolus can travel to your lungs and cause a blockage called a pulmonary embolism.
-A pulmonary embolism can become life-threatening.
+The embolus can travel to your lungs and cause a blockage called a pulmonary embolism (PE).
+A PE can become life-threatening.
 Increased pressure and decreased blood flow can damage the tissues around the DVT.
 The valves in the deep veins that allow your blood to flow back to your heart can be damaged.
 This can cause long-term pain and swelling.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.